felixheck/hapi-auth-keycloak/README.md

 Optional.
 Default: `false`.

 - `minTimeBetweenJwksRequests {number}` – The minimum time between JWKS requests in seconds.<br/>
+This is relevant for online/non-live strategies retrieving JWKS from the Keycloak server.<br/>
 The value have to be a positive integer.<br/>
 Optional.
 Default: `0`.